 roots.

-his mates rather than settle down to study.
+The Sheffield-born actor was no academic star, preferring to mess about withhis mates rather than settle down to study.
 He loved boxing – which he still

 describes as the “pinnacle of masculinity” – but left school at 16 with just two